-Strauss was born on October 25th, 1825 in a suburb just outside of the city in what is now Vienna’s 7th district.
+Vienna is slowly gearing up for a Johann Strauss festival year in 2025 to celebrate the composer’s 200th birthday: he was born on October 25th, 1825 in a suburb just outside the city in what is now Vienna’s 7th district.

 Visit number 15 on that street and you won’t find the original house.
-But you will see a plaque on the newer building that replaced it, which says (my translation):
+But you will see a plaque on the newer building that replaced it, which says (my rough translation):

 The house Johann Strauss the son was born in on October 25th, 1825 stood at this location.
 Dedicated to their honorary member by the Wiener Männergesangverein